annargrs/ldt/docs/source/Tutorial/dicts/morphology.rst

 >>> morph_wn.get_pos("cat")
 {'noun': 8, 'verb': 2}

+:meth:`~ldt.dicts.morphology.wordnet.en.MorphWordNet.lemmatize()` method
-``lemmatize("word")`` method returns the lemma of the query word, or the word if it is already a lemma:
+returns the lemma of the query word, or the word if it is already a lemma:

 >>> morph_wn.lemmatize("cat")
 ['cat']